ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 service, it is unopinionated about their usage.
 The applicability of streams is described by section 4 of {{?RFC9308}}.

-HTTP is an application-layer protocol, defined by "HTTP Semantics" {{!RFC9110}}.
+HTTP is an application-layer protocol, defined by "HTTP Semantics" {{HTTP}}.
 HTTP/3 is the application mapping for QUIC, defined in {{!RFC9114}}.
 It describes how QUIC streams are used to carry control data or HTTP request and response message sequences in the form of frames and describes details